woojuyim/earningstrats/README.md

-# stock-earnings
+# Stock Earnings Data

-This package shows multiple data for stock's earning effect and aims to allow users to estimate the best strategies for any stock's during its earnings period conveniently.
+This package shows multiple data for stocks' earning effect and aims to allow traders to estimate the best strategies for any stock during its earnings period conveniently

 ## Common Strategies